TheSkyIsBlottedOut/rainfall/MEMORIAM.md

  a troubled individual.
 A shining star. a man of exceeding loyalty.

 I hope that something worthy comes of this.
-We will miss you, Rain.
+We will miss you.